 Content marketing gets more sophisticated and targeted every year

-Advisors to the C-Suite have caught on and are talking the language of ROI.
+Staff who can influence the C-Suite have caught on and are talking the language of ROI.
 "The power of today’s digital tools and the scientific approaches they make possible are not only enabling a more substantial role for marketing but also giving it opportunities for real-time impact," says McKinsey & Company in their report The Dawn of Marketing's New Golden Age.
 "More scientific marketing means that CMOs and other senior leaders need enhanced analytical skills to exploit data possibilities more fully and stay ahead of the whirl of developments."

-Speaker, consultant, and content strategist Noz Urbina described the advantages of engineering intelligent content, "Content is 'intelligent' when the human-consumable bits of content exist intermingled with significant amounts of descriptive information (metadata) about that content.
+Speaker, consultant and content strategist Noz Urbina described the advantages of engineering intelligent content, "Content is 'intelligent' when the human-consumable bits of content exist intermingled with significant amounts of descriptive information (metadata) about that content.
 This extra information embeds our human understanding into the content itself so that machines can operate on it more effectively.
 Metadata explains to the computer the difference between a general paragraph and an expert’s hot tip, or the difference between a part number and a phone number.
 This extra layer of information helps machines determine where, when, and how to present content to the users who will find it most interesting," he told the Content Marketing Institute in the article What Puts the Intelligent in Intelligent Content.

-As explained in the McKinsey report, "In a digital economy, marketing is no longer a “batch” process but a continuous one.
+As explained in the McKinsey report, "In a digital economy, marketing is no longer a ‘batch’ process but a continuous one.
 Consumer preferences change with stunning velocity, as do the dynamics of markets and product life cycles.
 This culture of urgency means that marketers need a new agility, plus the management skills and organizational clout to bring other functions together at a higher clock speed ...
 Complexity is the enemy of speed, which is a big reason why a number of leading marketers are reforming their organizations.
 Too often, expanding geographic footprints, product proliferation, and new arrays of channels and digital specialties have led to complex hierarchies, silos, communication gaps, and redundancies.
 But these can be tamed."

 Every interaction with content shapes experiences, grows knowledge, and ultimately moves our economy and society forward.
 Digital marketers depend on content to inform and influence behavior.
 And digital marketing platforms increasingly require intelligent content that can relate to other content, reshape itself, and syndicate outside the content management system.
 Marketing effectiveness increasingly hinges on delivering compelling content, in various forms, personalized to customer preferences and devices.